zaherg/zaherg/README.md

 In Feb 2010, I built (with the help of my friend) and released the beta version of a SaaS product called [Msrofi](https://thenextweb.com/news/msrofi-com-easier-arabic-financial-decisions), a personal financil SaaS project, sadly we had to close it in 2012 due to many issue part of it financial issues, remember this project was lucned in Syria in 2010.

 In mid 2019 I built [Domain Book App](https://domainbook.dev), an easy and straightforward way to monitor your domains' expiration date.
-It is like a phonebook for your domains.
+It is like a phonebook for your domains, it is built using VueJS and ElectronJs.

 In 2015, I wrote a book called [Building Web Applications Using Parse REST API